 During the fellowship, each postdoctoral fellow will accrue 2000 hours of supervised

 experience, which meets the postdoctoral professional experience requirements of licensure

 in Florida.
 Of these 2000 hours, 900 hours will be spent in activities related to

 direct client contact (e.g., individual and/or group therapy, behavioral health interventions,

 psychological testing, assessment activities, psycho-education, crisis interventions,

 Work hours include some evening hours, typically once a week.

 Past graduates of the program have obtained employment in various settings including university counseling centers, federal prisons, private practice groups, and veterans' hospitals.
-The 2018-2019 fellowship year is scheduled to begin on August 1, 2018.
+The 2019-2020 fellowship year is scheduled to begin on August 7, 2019.